-Definition of reliability function, hazard function, mean time to system failure and their relationship.
-Life testing plans or censoring methods, right and left censoring, Type I and II censoring schemes and related research articles.
+Definition of reliability function, failure rate function, mean time to system failure and their relationship.
+Life testing plans or censoring methods, right and left censoring, Type I and II, progressive, random censoring schemes and related research articles.

-Exponential, Gamma, Weibull and normal probability models as used in the analysis of life time data and in problems related to the modeling of aging or failure processes.
+Exponential, Gamma, Weibull, log-normal and log-logistic probability models as used in the analysis of life time data and in problems related to the modeling of aging or failure processes.
 Estimation of parameters and reliability function associated with various life time distributions and life testing plans, Various properties of these estimators and related research articles.

-Test of hypothesis and confidence intervals for the parameters and reliability function of exponential, gamma, Weibull and normal distributions and related research articles.
+Testing of statistical hypothesis and confidence intervals for the parameters and reliability function of exponential, gamma, Weibull, log-normal, log-logistic distributions and related research articles.